Tunjesh/GAPAIM/FromFMEAtoAIM.md

 To better understand this:

-FMEA Occurence asks: “How often does bias occur in AI models?” → Hard to quantify.
+FMEA Occurence will asks: “How often does bias occur in AI models?” - Hard to quantify.

-GAP-AIM Addressability ask: “Can we mitigate bias at design time?” → Yes, via diverse datasets and fairness testing.
+GAP-AIM Addressability ask: “Can we mitigate bias at design time?” - May be  via diverse datasets and fairness testing.

-FMEA Occurence asks:“How often will hallucination happen?” → Cannot assign a useful probability.
+FMEA Occurence asks:“How often will hallucination happen?” - we cannot assign a useful probability.

 GAP-AIM Addressability ask:“Can we reduce hallucination risk before launch?” → Yes, with retrieval-augmented generation (RAG), fact-checking, and disclaimers.